-Currently, Delta College offers close-to-home educational classes at three off-campus centers - Saginaw Ricker Center, Midland Center and Bay City Planetarium and Learning Center - for many students making their first strides into post-secondary education.
-In the learning center environment, many first generation students find success, which can lead to a continuing cycle of education and employment opportunities.
+Currently, Delta College offers close-to-home educational classes at three off-campus centers - Saginaw Ricker Center, Midland Center and Bay City Planetarium - for many students making their first strides into post-secondary education.
+In the off-campus environment, many first generation students find success, which can lead to a continuing cycle of education and employment opportunities.

 “This investment in current and future students living and working in Saginaw County